This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MuseCleanPlate #CollectiveBias

 Ashling wasn’t so quick to decide and after much contemplation, and going back and forth between shelters, she chose a cutie named Sugar.

 Amelia turned out to be the perfect cat for Keira.
-Keira is super affectionate and practically smothers her and her kitty keeps coming back for more.
-She lets Keira carry her around, cover her in hugs and kisses and when she was small enough to fit, she even let Keira push her around in the baby stroller.
+Keira practically smothers her with affection and her sweet kitty keeps coming back for more.
+She lets Keira carry her around, cover her in hugs and kisses and even let Keira push her around in the baby stroller.
 Shockingly, she never even tried to jump out!

 My daughter Ashling adores her cat too and the feeling is mutual!
 Sugar sleeps with her every night and snuggles up to her when she’s at the computer.
 Having pets has taught both girls a lot about unconditional love and responsibility and adopting them was one of the best things we’ve ever done for our girls.

 Because they are such important members of our family, we want to make sure we take good care of our kitties and we find everything we need at Petco.
-My girls love shopping there because they can check out the birds, hamsters and of course, the kittens that have been brought over from the shelter.
-I love it because they’ve got everything we need in one place.
 It’s where we go for our scratching posts, cat toys, kitty litter and especially the Purina® Muse® wet and dry food that our cats love.
 Since it’s made with natural ingredients, we know our pets are getting the nutrition they need.

 Our favorite Purina Muse Dry Food is the Charmed With Chicken with natural chicken, egg and pumpkin.
 It contains essential ingredients, featuring natural chicken as the #1 ingredient, accents of spinach and no corn, wheat or soy.
 If your cat is a fan of salmon, you may want to give Sailing With Salmon dry food a try too.